-Topic & Guiding Question Student Objectives Massachusetts Science Standards Lesson 1 From they those your hand hand hand hand hand hand hand hand Local Weather & Daily Patterns Read-Along How do you know what to wear for the weather?
+Topic & Guiding Question Student Objectives Massachusetts Science Standards Lesson 1 A base day finesp Bright day less have designed to be between Local Weather & Daily Patterns Read-Along How do you know what to wear for the weather?
 Students track the weather daily and analyze the data by collecting, recording, and sharing their observations to observe patterns of weather changing throughout the day and from day-to-day.
 K-ESS2-1 Use and share quantitative observations of local weather conditions to describe patterns over time.
-Lesson 2 Seasonal Patterns What will the weather be like on your birthday?
-Students evaluate information in a series of unnamed drawings of each season.
+Lesson 2 Although this appears next on our site, we r recommend teaching this in 1st grade if follow wing MA Standards.
+Seasonal Weather Patterns What will the weather be like on your birthday? of unnamed drawings of each season.
 They use these clues to identify characteristics of each season and describe the yearly cyclical pattern.
-K-ESS2-1 Use and share quantitative observations of local weather conditions to describe patterns over time.
+1-ESS1-2 Analyze provided data to identify relationships among seasonal patterns of change, including relative sunrise and sunset time changes, seasonal temperature, and rainfall or snowfall patterns, and seasonal changes to the environment.
 Lesson 3 Animals Changing Their Environment Why do birds lay eggs in the spring?
 Students identify the reasons why birds lay eggs in the spring.
 Then, they develop a bird nest model and use this model as evidence for how animals can change the environment to meet their needs.
 K-ESS2-1 Use and share quantitative observations of local weather conditions to describe patterns over time.
 K-ESS2-2 Construct an argument supported by evidence for how plants and animals (including humans) can change the environment.